csoeller/soellerlab-py3-git/content/pages/openings.md

 ### PhD Fellowship in Super-resolution Imaging of Cardiac Structure and Function

-**Deadline**: Applications will be considered from 30 July 2021 <br>
+**Deadline**: Applications will be considered from September 2022 <br>
 **Funding**: Places are fully funded for 4 years.
 This includes payment of tuition fees, a personal stipend for up to 4 years and a training budget.<br>
 **Start date**: October 2022 or shortly thereafter (by mutual agreement)<br>
 **How to Apply**: Please send applications by email to [Prof. Christian Soeller](mailto:christian.soeller@unibe.ch).

-With this PhD project we aim to establish, explore and further develop super-resolution imaging approaches for practical super-resolution imaging of cardiac protein distributions in fixed and live myocytes.
-A particular focus we want to place on new machine learning approaches for SMLM analysis.
+With this PhD project we aim to further develop super-resolution imaging approaches for practical super-resolution imaging of cardiac protein distributions in fixed and live myocytes.
+A particular focus will be on exploring new machine learning approaches for SMLM analysis.
 This includes both localisation by machine learning based approaches and analysis of super-resolution data sets for receptor clustering.

 Skills/qualifications sought

   - a masters degree in Physiology, Biology, Biomedical Science, Biophysics, Data Science or a closely related field
-  - ideally some interest in both computing and some level of imaging experimentation
+  - ideally some interest in both computing and also imaging experiments

 ### PhD Fellowship in Computer Modelling of Calcium Signalling in Cardiac Myocytes

-**Deadline**: Applications will be considered from 30 July 2021 <br>
+**Deadline**: Applications will be considered from September 2022 <br>
 **Funding**: Places are fully funded for 4 years.
 This includes payment of tuition fees, a personal stipend for up to 4 years and a training budget.<br>
 **Start date**: October 2022 or shortly thereafter (by mutual agreement)<br>
 **How to Apply**: Please send applications by email to [Prof. Christian Soeller](mailto:christian.soeller@unibe.ch).